Allow Non-IT staff to edit AD data

 Requirements for a well-planned use of FirstWare-FreeEdition are Active Directory and a clustered OU structure.

 Think about the following OU structure:

 - Service accounts

 The Advantage of an OU structuring is that some branches can be hidden.
 This leads to a better overview and security, because you can limit what parts of the AD are accessible for delegation purposes.
 If you need help with this, we are happy to get your message.

-If you provide FirstWare-FreeEdition as a web application (IIS Installation), the person who uses the Admin Role of FirstWare is at latest limited by permissions of the service account.
+If you provide FirstWare-FreeEdition as a web application, the person who uses the Admin Role of FirstWare is limited by the permissions of the service account.

-In short: An IT admin should create a service account with all read and write permissions for all that, what the non-IT coworker should maintain at maximum.
+In short: An IT admin should create a service account with all read and write permissions that the non-IT coworker should maintain at maximum.

 The privileges of this account are the absolute maximum permissions with which the software can work.